Volunteer Advocacy Ambassador Program

 Advocacy Ambassadors help Autism Speaks meet our advocacy goals by sharing their personal experiences and information on policies related to autism.

 Ambassadors are grassroots volunteers selected to serve as the main point of contact for their respective federal legislator(s).
 They work directly with Autism Speaks staff both in local and Washington, D.C. offices to implement initiatives.

-This diverse group of advocates includes over 400 volunteers from 49 states and the District of Columbia.
+This diverse group of advocates includes 425 volunteers from 48 states and the District of Columbia.
 People with autism, family members, lawyers, behavioral analysts and more have joined this passionate community.

 To be successful we must never stop educating our communities, Congress and local legislators...
 Never underestimate the advocacy power of a mom, dad or self-advocate with a computer or phone.

 Ambassador Roles & Responsibilities

 I. Establish and maintain relationships with federal legislators

 Ambassadors are responsible for scheduling regular in-district meetings with their members of Congress (or staff) to build rapport and request action on Autism Speaks' legislative priorities.
 These meetings are a critical step in strengthening our relationship with the member.

 Meetings will take place at least four times per year, particularly during congressional district work periods.
 Ambassadors will be given talking points by our advocacy staff on key issues and prepared in advance of these activities.